DAILY DISCIPLINE #189

 C- "I CONFESS that your grace is greater than my sin.
 It is the power by which I will overcome all sin."

 D-" I will now DO as Jesus told the adulterous woman.
-I will go and sin no more by your Spirit which is greater than the law of sin and death!"
+I will go and sin no more by your Spirit which is greater in me than the law of sin and death!"

 32. We KNOW that because we are IN JESUS, when he died our old carnal nature (that keeps us sinning) died with Him.
 This was done so that we would no longer be a slave to sin.